taylorelley/CrewAI-Studio-Insecure/README.md

 - **Pinned, compatible dependencies**: LangChain (0.1.17 family), LangChain-OpenAI (0.1.7), LangChain-Groq (0.1.3), LangChain-Anthropic
   (0.1.10), Embedchain (0.1.111), CrewAI (0.30.11), and CrewAI-Tools
-  (0.76.0) are pinned to compatible 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
-Provider SDK pins are aligned on the same `langchain-core<0.2` range to avoid resolver conflicts.
+  (0.65.0) are pinned to compatible 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
+Provider SDK pins are aligned on the same `langchain-core<0.2` range to avoid resolver conflicts, and the CrewAI-Tools pin avoids the `pypdf>=5.9` requirement that would clash with Embedchain's `pypdf<5` constraint.

 ## Support CrewAI Studio